 Note: Always mark the System Reserved Partition (generally 100MB) active and if you don’t have a System Reserved Partition then mark C: Drive as the active partition.

 Close the command prompt and restart your PC.
-Most of the times, this method was able to Fix No Boot Device Available Error Windows 10, 81 and 7 PC.
+Most of the time, this method was able to Fix No Boot Device Available Error Windows 10, 81 and 7 PC.

 Reinstall your operating system

 It is also possible that the corrupted files in your operating system cause the error.
 You can try resetting your system and see if this fixes the problem.
 To do so, you can use your Windows installation media to reinstall your operating system. hope the error will no longer occur on your computer after the reinstallation.

 These are some most applicable solutions to fix windows Boot Device errors such as no bootable device detected – Insert Boot disk And press any key.
 No Boot Device Available – Strike the F1 key to retry boot, F5 to run the setup utility.no boot device found press any key to reboot the machine etc on windows 10, 8.1 and win7.
-I hope to apply these solutions fix this no bootable device detected, No Boot Device Available or no boot device found error.
+I hope to apply these solutions to fix this no bootable device detected, No Boot Device Available or no boot device found error.